How to Invest on a Low Income: Turn Small Cash Into Big Bucks!

 Regardless of the approach you take, set a goal of how much money you want to start with.
 I suggest a goal of $250.
 Open a high-yield savings account, put your money there and once you hit the goal, you can open a brokerage account.

-Heck, you can even start investing for as little as $5, if you open a Stash Invest account – and they give you $5 to start when you sign up through our link, so you can literally invest with nothing.
+Heck, you can even start investing for as little as $0.01, if you open a Stash Invest account – and they give you $5 to start when you sign up through our link and deposit $5, so you can invest with very little money.

 Options to Invest on a Small Salary